 With the wedding of Prince Harry and Meghan Markle having taken place in mid-May of this year, it has captivated the nation’s imagination as you would expect from a Royal marriage.
-Prince Harry has been resident at Kensington Palace for many years and the couple will be moving into Nottingham Cottage, a two-bedroom property positioned on the estate.
+Prince Harry has been a resident at Kensington Palace for many years and the couple will be moving into Nottingham Cottage, a two-bedroom property positioned on the estate.

 The history of Kensington Palace stretches back over 300 years and has welcomed many of the Kings and Queens that have ruled the UK during that time.
-In this article we are going to run through a few fascinating facts about the building itself to give you a closer look at its history and make up.
+In this article, we are going to run through a few fascinating facts about the building itself to give you a closer look at its history and make-up.

 How it all started

 Kensington Palace was originally an earl’s two-storey Jacobean countryside mansion before it was slowly transformed into a royal apartment complex in the mid-to-late 1700s.
-William III and Mary II purchased the property, then known as Nottingham House, before Sir Christopher Wren was tasked with enlarging the structure.
+William III and Mary II purchased the property, then known as Nottingham House before Sir Christopher Wren was tasked with enlarging the structure.

 Jacobean style architecture followed on from the Elizabethan style and is named after King James I who reigned in England from 1603 to 1625.
-It is heavily influenced by German and Flemish architecture and is characterised by it use of columns, round-arch arcades and pilasters.
+It is heavily influenced by German and Flemish architecture and is characterised by its use of columns, round-arch arcades and pilasters.

 Timber sash and casement windows can be found all around Kensington Palace, a style that became popular in the borough during the 17th century.
 These type of frames focus on their vertical dimensions with a number of smaller panes, glazing bars and a more complex glazing pattern than seen in timber windows during the later Victorian era.

 It is a style that has helped to characterise the beautiful architecture of period homes throughout Kensington.
 There has been a gradual evolution over time towards larger panes but the original designs can still be found scattered throughout the residential streets today.